tobyhodges/building-communities/blogpost-AK.md

 Clearly there is a lot well deserved effort into Guidelines of Best Practice and documentation, for example the Netherlands [eScience Centre Guide](https://guide.esciencecenter.nl/) is another great example.
 So it's important that we building upon such efforts rather than duplicating them and we feel that focusing on developing reusable, customisable templates to help guide best practice would serves us well.

 Having said all this, it is important to note that community documentation can take many forms, including blogs, wikis, READMEs, discussion boards and sites like stackoverflow.
-Indeed, while hard to quantify, the effect of [flashbombing stackoverflow with R questions](http://www.decisionsciencenews.com/2009/09/03/r-flashmob-2-tuesday-8-september-2009/) was foundational to the R knowledge base available on the web.
+For example, while hard to quantify the effect of [flashbombing stackoverflow with R questions](http://www.decisionsciencenews.com/2009/09/03/r-flashmob-2-tuesday-8-september-2009/) back in 2009, there is no doubt it that, at the time, it represented a foundational online R knowledge base.

 #### Actively fostering engagement and participation